ryantsui1109/Easy_ADB_fastboot/README.md

 #### Linux

-Currently not supported, download manually from the links below.
+Currently not supported, download manually from the links above.

 ## Building from source (For both platforms)